 The SNS is a stockpile of prophylaxis and medical supplies to respond to large-scale public health threats such as anthrax or pandemic influenza.
 These supplies can be requested once all local, regional and state options have been exhausted.
-The process for requesting this asset is coordinated by DHSS and SEMA staff and is currently under revision.
+The state SNS plan, including the process for requesting, can be found in the EMResource document library.